survivejs/webpack-book/manuscript/advanced_techniques/02_linting.md

 W> Note that `eslint-loader` will use a globally installed version of ESLint unless you have one included with the project itself!
 Make sure you have ESLint as a development dependency to avoid strange behavior.

-A good way to set it up is to go through `preLoaders` like this:
+You can set it up as below to make sure the linter gets executed before the other code.
+This way we'll know early of if our code fails to lint during development.
+It is useful to include linting to the production target of your project as well.

 **webpack.config.js**